Open: September - June, 8 am to 5 pm, Friday-Sunday and Holiday Mondays.

 Location/Directions

 DO NOT RELY ON ONLINE NAVIGATIONAL AIDS - particularly GoogleMaps.
-These programs are producing dramatic errors and giving bad directions.
+These programs can produce dramatic errors and give bad directions.
 BRING A MAP AND KNOW YOUR ROUTE.

 The park is located in the eastern Mojave Desert north of Interstate 40, on Essex Road, exit 100.
 This is exit is 56 miles west of Needles, 100 miles east of Barstow.
 Follow Essex Road 16 miles northwest from the exit.
 Located at an elevation of 4,300 feet, the park is surrounded by the Mojave National Preserve.